 Pride 2023

-CI Pride 2023 took place on 16 September 2023.
-With plans to occupy twice the space and quadruple the number of days for events, we brought the community together for the most ambitious and inclusive Pride in the UK.
+CI Pride took place on 16 September 2023.
+With plans to occupy twice the space and quadruple the number of days for events, we helped bring the community together for the most ambitious and inclusive Pride in the UK.

-Through a multi-channel campaign we celebrated the outlier, inviting LGBTQIA+, allies, and members of all minority groups to be brave and be bold, celebrating themselves with an incredibly special, Summer-long campaign which kicked off during Pride month and saw us hitting Prides up and down the UK, from Leeds, to London, to Cornwall, spreading the word.
+Through a multi-channel campaign we celebrated the outlier, inviting LGBTQIA+, allies, and members of all minority groups to be brave and bold, celebrating themselves with a Summer-long campaign that kicked off during Pride month, and saw us hitting Pride up and down the UK, from Leeds, to London, to Cornwall, spreading the word.

 Channel Islands Pride x Liberate